-Texting or answering phone calls during an interview is considered as rude behavior from the hirer’s point of view.
-It is always advised to leave your mobiles either at home or outside the interview session till the session is over.
-Asking excuses in order to attend your mobile calls can raise a red flag against your recruitment.
+Texting or answering phone calls during an interview consider as rude behavior from the hirer’s point of view.
+It is always advised to leave your mobiles either at home or outside the interview session until the session is over.
+Asking excuses to attend your mobile calls can raise a red flag against your recruitment.

 14. Let’s talk money: